sshehata/dashboard/README.md

 ## Deploy

-Remove the meta tag `<base href="/contexta">` from the file in this repository `index.html` and then copy all the files from this repository in your server folder.
+Delete the html tag `<base href="/contexta/">` from the file `index.html` and then copy all the files from this repository in your server folder.

 ### Switch backend urls
 Before to deploy open the file `index.html` and edit the `<script>` tag that you see [in these lines](https://github.com/kuus/contexta/blob/gh-pages/index.html#L2-L4) with the urls you need: